kleydon/prisma-session-store/CONTRIBUTING.md

 The `header` is mandatory and must conform to the [Commit Message Header](#commit-header) format.

-The `body` is mandatory for all commits except for those of scope "docs".
+The `body` is mandatory for all commits.
 When the body is required it must be at least 20 characters long.

 The `footer` is optional.